KundaPanda/graphqlient/README.md

 # GraphQLient
 Typed GraphQL client code generator built on top of [GQL](https://github.com/graphql-python/gql).

+Tries to make python-written queries easier instead of relying on the user to remember all the correct and required types.

 All fields are annotated with types, IDE auto-completion and hints should work.
-Tries to make python-written queries easier instead of relying on the user to remember all correct and required types.

 # Dev setup
 1. `poetry install`